friestad/cic2020interns_wk2/README.md

 ## Steps
 1. Create new repository from https://github.ibm.com/Jamie-Scott-Richardson/cic2020interns_wk2.git (Same instructions from Week 1)
-2. Add your certificate of completion for Serverless Framework Bootcamp: Node.js, AWS & Microservices to the /certs directory
+2. Add your certificate of completion for **Serverless Framework Bootcamp: Node.js, AWS & Microservices** to the **/certs** directory
-3. Create new Node.js application exposing APIs 1, 2, 3 and add to /src directory
+3. Create new Node.js application exposing APIs #1, #2, and #3 and add your source code to **/src** directory
 4. Invoke/test APIs from Postman to ensure functionality
-5. Commit and push change to your master branch
+5. Commit and push your changes to your master branch
-6. Create a new branch name feature_api_4 from the master branch
+6. Create a new branch name **feature_api_4** from your master branch
-7. Add API 4 to the feature branch
+7. Add API #4 to your new feature branch
-8. Invoke/test APIs from Postman to ensure functionality
+8. Invoke/test all 4 APIs from Postman to ensure functionality
-9. Commit and push change to your feature branch
+9. Commit and push your change to your feature branch
-10. Create a pull request in GitHub merging your feature branch changes into your master branch
+10. Create a pull request, in GitHub, merging your feature branch's changes into your master branch
-- link

 ## Deliverables
 ### 1. API 1 - Top 10 countries with highest total recovered cases